nareddyt/cs3600-pycharm-debugging/README.md

 This tutorial assumes students have used **IntelliJ IDEA** in CS 1332.
 Students who have not used IntelliJ should be able to follow along, but it might take time to get used to the GUI and keyboard shortcuts.

-Note: Some of the pictures may look a _little_ different, as we use an Early Access Preview version of PyCharm.
+Note: Some of the pictures may look a _little_ different, we use an Early Access Preview version of PyCharm.

 ## Downloading PyCharm